pconnell/DNDIO/README.md

     * Requesting Dice Roll services

-    * Looking up important game information and rules
+    * Looking up important game information

 Within Discord, we will build a bot similar to [Dice Maiden](https://discord.com/application-directory/572301609305112596), but with additional features and commands that simplify the rolling of dice, integrating character information to do so and save players' time during campaigns.